 An immigration attorney shares how churches can help immigrants in their congregations and communities.

-Recently, conversations about immigration have been surfacing in headlines, in our communities—and in our churches.
-Church Law & Tax talked with immigration attorney Analí Gatlin Looper about the sanctuary church movement, resources churches can use to learn more, and key reminders on immigration law and immigrants’ rights in an uncertain time.
+We talked with immigration attorney Analí Gatlin Looper about the sanctuary church movement, resources churches can use to learn more, and key reminders on immigration law and immigrants’ rights.

 What exactly is a sanctuary church?
 Is it a legal designation, or something else?